Introduction to Utilization Management

 • Cost per visit

-This data is typically tracked per thousand patients per month or year (9).
+This data is typically tracked per thousand patients monthly or yearly (9).
 The utilization review process helps the utilization management nurse track patient progress and healthcare costs.

 There are three types of reviews that UM nurses conduct (5, 7, 9):

-The purpose of this initial review is to place control in the process to ensure that the requested clinical service is necessary and that it will be delivered in the appropriate setting.
+This initial review aims to control the process and ensure that the requested clinical service is necessary and that it will be delivered in the appropriate setting.
 National standards of care and clinical criteria help determine the appropriateness of the request.

-This step not only helps contain costs, but it facilitates communication within the healthcare organization about the patient and the services to be received, which encourages more effective coordination of care for the patient.
+This step helps contain costs and facilitates communication within the healthcare organization about the patient and the services to be received, encouraging more effective care coordination for the patient.

 Concurrent Review: This occurs while the patient’s treatment is in effect and starts within 24-72 hours of admission to a hospital (9).
 This review includes care coordination, discharge planning, and care transition.
 Its purpose is to track the utilization of resources and the patient’s progress to reduce potential denials of coverage by insurance companies after treatment is completed.